santisq/PSUsing/README.md

 }
 ```

-The cmdlet can also process pipeline input, for example:
+### The cmdlet can also process pipeline input, for example

 ```powershell
 0..10 | use ($myobj = [DisposableObject]::new()) {